Social Security Agreement with the Republic of North Macedonia: Frequently Asked Questions

 How much Australian pension will I get if I am paid under the Agreement?

-The income and assets tests operate in the same way for residents of both Australia and the former Yugoslav Republic of Macedonia.
-However until an Australian resident has lived in Australia for 10 years, their means-tested pension is reduced by the amount of pension paid by the former Yugoslav Republic of Macedonia.
+The income and assets tests operate in the same way for residents of both Australia and the Republic of North Macedonia.
+However until an Australian resident has lived in Australia for 10 years, their means-tested pension is reduced by the amount of pension paid by the Republic of North Macedonia.

-Australian residents who return to live in the former Yugoslav Republic of Macedonia can claim a means-tested Australian Age Pension based on their Australian Working Life Residence:
+Australian residents who return to live in the Republic of North Macedonia can claim a means-tested Australian Age Pension based on their AWLR:

 - over a denominator of 44 years (if returned before 1 April 2011).